openstack-archive/qinling/doc/source/specs/function_versioning.rst

 https://storyboard.openstack.org/#!/story/2001587

-Function versions are like git commits, they’re snapshots of your project history.
+Function versions are like git commits, they're snapshots of your project history.
 Each version has a number that serves as its ID, starting with 1 and incrementing up, and never reused.
 The code for a published version of a function is immutable (i.e. cannot be changed).
 So, a version number